dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

    :Panel:     :menuselection:`Properties --> Object Properties --> Shading`

 Shadow Terminator
 -----------------

 .. _bpy.types.CyclesObjectSettings.shadow_terminator_geometry_offset:

 Geometry Offset
-   Offset rays from the surface to reduce shadow terminator artifact on low poly geometry.
+   Offset rays from the surface to reduce shadow terminator artifacts on low-poly geometry.
    Higher values affect more triangles, a value of one affecting all triangles and zero having no affect.
    The default value only affects triangles at grazing angles to light and should eliminate most artifacts.